daniel-siclarity/jax-fem/README.md

 # JAX-FEM Parasitic Capacitance

 This repository is a fork of [JAX-FEM](https://github.com/deepmodeling/jax-fem) with a focus on parasitic capacitance estimation for integrated circuits and VLSI designs.
+This is a public branch for demo purpose.
+More advanced versions of integrations are in development in conjunction of our future product development.

 ## Parasitic Capacitance Estimation